Who Is Julia Louis-Dreyfus?

-In 2018, the actress again made history with her two wins at the Screen Actors Guild Awards—for Outstanding Performance by a Female Actor in a Comedy Series and Outstanding Performance by an Ensemble in a Comedy Series—giving her a record nine SAG trophies.
+The actress added to her Emmy collection with a sixth straight win in 2017, and the following year she again made history with her two wins at the Screen Actors Guild Awards—for Outstanding Performance by a Female Actor in a Comedy Series and Outstanding Performance by an Ensemble in a Comedy Series—giving her a record nine SAG trophies.

 Louis-Dreyfus is married to actor and producer Brad Hall.
 The couple met at Northwestern University and married in 1987.
 They have two sons, Henry and Charles.

 In September 2017, Louis-Dreyfus announced on Twitter that she had been diagnosed with breast cancer: